Before I started visiting every cat cafe in the world as The Neighbor's Cat, there was the other neighbor's cat and a terrible secret.

-It didn't take long before we were completely smitten with our little friend.
+It didn't take long before we were completely smitten with our feline friend.
 We invested in some gear- toys, catnip and many types of treats.
 She became the focal point of our conversations, which usually began with ‘Let me tell you what the cat did today.’
 My partner regularly texted photos of her when I traveled on business trips.

 Eventually, we settled into a bit of a routine.
 As many cats in the UK do, she spent most of the night outside, then waited on the ledge outside the kitchen window in the morning.
-Once inside, she would eat breakfast and then find a favorite sleeping spot, which she rotated every couple of weeks, for a long nap before awakening mid-afternoon to be let out.
+Once inside, she would eat breakfast and then find a favorite sleeping spot, which she rotated every couple of weeks, before awakening mid-afternoon to be let out.
 By early evening she was back through the kitchen window to hang with us.
 Finally, despite going to bed with us around midnight, she would awaken us at 3:30 am by pouncing on our heads- the indicator that she wanted to be let out.

 I will confess, I was not a fan of this early morning interlude.

 Signs of the original little biter emerged from time to time.
 She was prone to attack bare feet if you tried to step over her.
-Sometimes, a sweet session of lap petting would suddenly turn ugly with a swipe.
+Sometimes, a sweet session of lap petting would suddenly end with a swipe.
 We joked about the cat’s toughness and nicknamed her the ‘Regulator’ as she ruled the neighborhood.
 Birds, cats and people- we all lived in a bit of fear and admiration of this adorable little assassin.

 I had ordered something from Amazon and found a slip on the door when we returned.
 The package had been left at #8, the neighbor’s house three doors down from us.
 Recently, we became suspicious about their relationship with the cat as my partner noted how a little girl from that house picked up the cat at the playground across the street and walked with her in her arms.
 Remember, this was the cat that would rip your face off if you looked at her the wrong way.

-The next morning, there was a knock at the door.
+Later that day, there was a knock at the door.
 It was the neighbor from #8 with our package, a lovely woman named Liz.
 While she was handing it over to me, Puss walked, nay, sauntered past Liz and over to her bowl where she began to eat.
 I noticed a strange look on her face so I cut in- ‘Do you know this cat?'

 The reply was swift.
 ‘Oh, yes, she’s ours, and now I know where she's been spending all her time!'

 The embarrassment was palpable and I could feel the red creeping up my cheeks.
-I stammered over profuse apologies and tried to explain.
+I stammered out profuse apologies and tried to explain.
 Liz was completely gracious and said the cat didn’t like spending time in the house, as she hated the dog and other cat.
 Turns out, Puss' real name is Bella, but she is informally known as Fluffy Cat.
 Her sister is Smooth Cat and I liked the idea that our cat had aliases and two families.
 Very MI6.

-After that, our relationship with the cat was in the open and we became friends with Liz and family.
+After that, our relationship with the cat was in the open and we became good friends with Liz and family*.
 Our last Christmas in the UK we received a card signed ‘To Number 2 and Bella the Cat.
 From Number 8 and Bella the Cat’.